witcher7/project-class/README.md

 ### Instructions:

-> ### Clone the Repository:
+> ### Fork/Clone the Repository:

-- Start by cloning this repository to your local machine.
+- Start by forking or directly cloning this repository to your local machine.
 ```
 git clone <repository-url>
 cd <repository-folder>